Breastfeeding Positions for Newborns

 Side-lying

 Learning to breastfeed lying down gives you an opportunity to rest and can be very comfortable if you have had an episiotomy or caesarean.
-It can be tricky to do; you may need to latch in a semi reclining position and then slide down to side-lying at first.
+It can be tricky to do; at first it may help to latch in a semi reclining position and then slide down to side-lying.
 Check out Bed-Sharing With Baby to make sure your sleeping surface is safe if you should fall asleep while feeding.
 As in all positions, have your baby snuggled in close with his nose level with your nipple just before the latch.
 Check that he isn’t flat on his back and expected to turn his head to latch, he won’t be comfortable or able to swallow in that position.
 Your arm around him will keep him on his side while he feeds.

 Standing up

 Sometimes a baby can be upset and too anxious, frustrated or angry to latch—walking around with him in your arms will often calm him.
 He may even enjoy latching while you are standing up, with some gentle swaying and movement rocking him.
 Later, breastfeeding standing up, with the help of a sling, can let you carry on with tasks around the house without interrupting your baby’s feed.
-Breast and Bottle Feeding Safely in a Sling by Dr Rosie Knowles discusses how to use a sling safely.
+Breast and Bottle Feeding Safely in a Sling by Dr Rosie Knowles discusses how to use a sling safely and see the sling wearing tips on The School of Babywearing’s website or Baby Slings from The Royal Society for the Prevention of Accidents.

 Straddle hold

-Some babies do well in a straddle hold where they sit astride your thigh facing the breast.
-You may be sitting upright or in a reclining straddle hold.
+In a straddle hold, baby sits astride his mother’s thigh facing the breast.
+You might sit upright or in a reclining straddle hold which is a variation of a laid back hold.

 If breastfeeding hurts